 Participation in the event may be entirely online or by attending on-site sessions on March 18-19 at the University of Hawaii.
 On-site participants are also granted access to all online sessions.
 All sessions will be streamed to online participants.

 Organizations or companies interested in sponsoring this event may contact John Walber of LearningTimes <email@example.com>

 For additional information, contact Bert Kimura <firstname.lastname@example.org> or Curtis Ho <email@example.com>.

-TCC Hawaii, LearningTimes, & the Educational Technology Department, College of Education, UH-Manoa, collaborate to produce this event.
-Volunteer faculty and staff worldwide provide additional support.
+TCC Hawaii, LearningTimes, & the Learning Design and Technology Department (LTEC), College of Education, University of Hawai’i Manoa, collaborate to produce this event.
+Numerous volunteer faculty and staff worldwide, including an Advisory Panel, provide additional support.